ssbsukirat/medicine/Cardinal/Renal and Urinary Tract/Electrolyte/Sodium.md

 	- conivaptan - V1A/V2 antagonist , IV --> may cause hypotension due to V1A block
 	- needs liberalisation of restriction (>2 L/d) and close monitoring of plasma Na+ concentration
 	- not in hypovolemic , acute hyponatremia
 	- Oral tolvaptan for the management of significant and persistent SIAD (e.g., in small-cell lung carcinoma) that has not responded to water restriction and/or oral furosemide and salt tablets
+	- may cause abnormal LFT so dont use >1-2 months
+- 3% Saline
+	- 513mM
+	- acutely increase plasma Na+ concentration by 1–2 mM/h to a total of 4–6 mM
+	- sufficient to alleviate symptoms
+	- bolus of 100ml better than infusion
+	- infusion
+		- calculate Na+ deficit = 0.6 × body weight × (target plasma Na+ concentration– starting plasma Na+ concentration)
+		- monitor Na 2-4 hourly
+- Intravenous loop diuretics will help treat acute pulmonary edema and will also increase free water excretion, by interfering with the renal countercurrent multiplication system